abnerm/tsuj/wp-content/plugins/typekit-fonts-for-wordpress/readme.txt

 **Other Languages**

-If you would like to help translate this plugin into another language, [please visit the Transifex project page](https://www.transifex.com/projects/p/typekit-fonts-for-wordpress/).
-Thank you.
+If you would like to translate this plugin into another language, [please visit the translate.wordpress.org site](https://translate.wordpress.org/projects/wp-plugins/typekit-fonts-for-wordpress).
+Thank you!

 == Installation ==